EdgyGuy19/IMAGI/README.md

 ### CLI Commands

-- `clone`     - Clone student repositories and create a JSON file with src paths.
+- `clone`     - Clone student repositories and compile/test Java files.
 - `tests`     - Clone all solution repos from inda-master into a specified output directory.
-- `java`      - Compile and test all student Java files, collect results, and create JSON payloads.
 - `results`   - Print test results from JSON file(s) in a clear terminal format.
 - `grade`     - Send JSON payloads to the Python AI API for grading and post feedback to GitHub.
 Supports both OpenAI and Google Gemini models.
 - `feedback`  - Print AI-generated feedback from JSON file(s) in a clear terminal format.